 EQUIPMENT: In both birdhouses: Small HD HawkEye color/night vision nest video camera.
 Both cameras video/audio/power output cables brought into our house & connected to a Podofo HD Color Video 4 Channel Quad splitter which allows up to 4 cameras displayed at the same time but has no audio input.
-(Note: I’m making use of old legacy computer equipment dedicated to this use; newer systems/software & adapters are now available, but always nice and cheaper if you can use extra equipment.
+It can show various display options, which I change depending on activity.
+(Note: I’m making use of old legacy computer equipment; newer systems/software & adapters are now available, but is always nice (and cheaper) to be able to make use of old equipment.)

 2017 SEASON ACTIVITY:

 6-25-17 The swallow laid her second egg in the Office birdhouse nest, again in the morning at (7:05am).

 6-24-17.
 The swallow has laid her first egg in the Office birdhouse nest this morning!
 There have been other VG swallows in the area again checking out the other “Kitchen birdhouse”, landing on the entrance but none have gone inside it again.
 Will keep monitoring that box as well just in case.